aadrshkashyp/Quotes-Widget-WordPress-Plugin/Readme.md

-# Quote Widget
+# Quote From Post Plugin

-A simple WordPress widget to display quotes from selected category posts.
+A simple WordPress widget plugin to display quotes from selected category posts.

 ## Description